 BMI Calculator

-Instantly compute your Body Mass Index from your weight and height.
-Use it to screen whether you fall into underweight, normal, overweight, or obese ranges as defined by the WHO.
+Instantly compute your Body Mass Index from weight and height to screen which WHO weight category you fall in.
+Returns a single kg/m² number classified as underweight, normal, overweight, or obese.

 About this calculator